-49 percent for basic telecommunications and 51 percent for value added services, subject to obtaining a license from the regulatory authority.
+ASEAN agreement opens for market access through commercial presence with an equity cap of 49% for basic telecommunications and 51% for value added services, subject to obtaining a license from the regulatory authority.
 Cross-border supply is unbound for basic telecommunications services while value added services may be provided across the border subject to commercial arrangements with licensed operators in India.
-Similar to the GATS commitments, national treatment is unbound for all modes of supply.11
+Similar to the GATS commitments, national treatment is unbound for all modes of supply.

 The most interesting bilateral agreements are the ones with Japan and Korea.
 Both have comprehensive and similar telecommunications chapters.
-Here I focus on the most recent agreement, which is with Japan.
+Here, I focus on the most recent agreement, which is with Japan.
 The schedule of commitments distinguishes between voice services and data transmission services.
-Market access through commercial presence is conditioned on licensing and the foreign equity limit is 74 percent.
+Market access through commercial presence is conditioned on licensing and the foreign equity limit is 74%.
 There are no commitments on cross-border trade for voice services, but cross-border data transmission is allowed subject to commercial arrangements with a local operator.
 National treatment is granted for foreign operators established in India, although key personnel in voice services operators may be required to be Indian resident citizens.
 Parties may restrict resale of public telephone services.

-The telecommunications chapter in the trade agreement builds on the GATS Annex and Reference Paper, and expands on the coverage as well as the details.
+The telecommunications chapter in the trade agreement builds on the GATS Annex and Reference Paper and expands on the coverage as well as the details.
 The FTA ensures that all services suppliers offering electronic content should be able to access and use public telecommunications transport networks to deliver their service to local customers.
 This obligation applies to cross-border as well as within the country access and use.
-The FTA with Japan goes beyond the GATS Reference Paper in including a best endeavour clause for mobile number portability.
-It also includes more details about the obligations of major suppliers to interconnect at non-discriminatory, cost-based conditions.
+The FTA with Japan goes beyond the GATS Reference Paper in including a 'best endeavour clause' for mobile number portability.25 It also includes more details about the obligations of major suppliers to interconnect at nondiscriminatory, cost-based conditions.
 It appears, however that parts of the provisions on treatment of major suppliers are GATS minus.
-In particular unbundled interconnection with network components "shall" be offered according to the GATS Reference Paper while the agreement with Japan includes a best endeavour clause on unbundling.
+Particularly, unbundled interconnection with network components 'shall' be offered according to the GATS Reference Paper while the agreement with Japan includes a 'best endeavour clause' on unbundling.